BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 ## Requirements

-This project was done on a Linux-OS ([Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop)) with the source-code editor [Visual Studio Code](https://code.visualstudio.com/).
+This project was done on a Linux-OS ([Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop)) with the awesome open source code editor [Visual Studio Code](https://code.visualstudio.com/).

 To implement the project you will need the following things: